Amy Drennan, MAICS, LMFT, PhD

 Bio

-Amy attended Trinity University in San Antonio, Texas, majoring in Speech Communication, minoring in Spanish, and Religion.
-She later received dual master’s degrees in Intercultural Studies and Marriage and Family Therapy from Fuller Theological Seminary.
-In 2020, Amy completed a PhD in Higher Education at Azusa Pacific University.
-Her dissertation is entitled Attitudes and Behaviors that Enable Leaders in Evangelical Protestant Seminaries to Engage in Adaptive Work.
+Amy attended Trinity University in San Antonio, Texas, earning a B.A. in Speech Communication with minors in Spanish and Religion.
+She later earned dual master’s degrees in Intercultural Studies and Marriage and Family Therapy from Fuller Seminary, and in 2020 completed her Ph.D. in Higher Education at Azusa Pacific University.
+Her dissertation, Attitudes and Behaviors that Enable Leaders in Evangelical Protestant Seminaries to Engage in Adaptive Work, reflects her passion for helping leaders navigate complexity with wisdom and resilience.